autopilotpattern/vault/README.md

 ## Architecture

 This application blueprint consists of Vault running in the same Docker container as its Consul storage backend.
 We run Consul with ContainerPilot, with Hashicorp Vault running as a ContainerPilot [co-process](https://www.joyent.com/containerpilot/docs/coprocesses).
 Vault is running under HA mode.
 The Consul configuration is the same as that in the [HA Consul](https://github.com/autopilotpattern/consul) blueprint; this container image's Dockerfile extends that image.
-This blueprint also includes another Consul cluster (a single-node cluster) which stands in for the service discovery cluster that you'll use to advertise Vault to consuming applications.

 ### Bootstrapping Consul